cvn001/RecentHGT/README.md

         No.   Strain  RastID  Chromosome  pSym
         1   IE4771	379.111	CP006986.1	CP006988.1
     It worth to note that you'd better use run the example data to get a clear knowledge of this package.
+    You can change the Chromosome and pSym to your interested genomic replicons or you can just ignore these two columns.
 > Chromosome and symbiotic plasmid (pSym) were used in my research.
 So you can change these to other replicons or just delete them.